danvargg/mlend/capstoneProposal/capstoneProposal.md

 - detecting dysmorphic facial signs for medical diagnosis
 - biometrics / face recognition

+Relevant academic research on this domain can be found in the paper [Facial Key Points Detection using Deep Convolutional Neural Network - NaimishNet](https://arxiv.org/pdf/1710.00977.pdf).

 I chose this specific challenge because I currently work in the medical diagnosis field.
 I expect this project to help me understand facial keypoints recognition in a deeper way.

 ## **Problem Statement**